AndresCarro1/Python-Projects/README.md

 ## BTC CANDLESTICKS
-displays the candlestick chart of Bitcoin prices (expressed in US Dolars) for the past 30 days.
+It displays the candlestick chart of Bitcoin prices (expressed in US Dolars) for the past 30 days.
 First it uses CoingeckoAPI to retireve the relevant data, then it focus only in Prices and turns it into a Pandas DataFrame.
 Then it transforms the Timestamp into a column called Date, mapping unix_to_datetime to convert it into readable date.
 After that, Price data can now be grouped by Date, which allows us to pinpoint the data needed for the candlesticks.